 From a CO2 point of view, hemp is brilliant because it uses no chemicals or pesticides (which are full of carbon) and sucks it out the atmosphere instead.
 As the popularity of hemp clothing grows, more farmers will grow it.

-Due to the fact that the best hemp fabric mill is in India and the best shirt makers are in Portugal - the fabric covers some distance!
-Of course, we use the method of transport with the lowest carbon footprint - shipping.
-However, we feel even this is too much and in order to make the footprint of our shirts carbon neutral, we plant one tree for every shirt that we sell.
+We use the method of transport with the lowest carbon footprint - shipping to transport our shirts from our factory.
+Even this uses a lot of carbon, and in order to make the footprint of our shirts carbon neutral, we plant one tree for every shirt that we sell.

 Explore more here.